Advanced Networking and Security

 Introduction

-With the security audit underway, our VM-based application architecture is becoming more distributed, spanning multiple namespaces, projects, and even different cloud environments.
-Our VMs and new containerized services need to communicate seamlessly, and we need clear visibility and precise control over network traffic, especially as managing both virtual machines (VMs) and containers increases complexity in ensuring efficient and secure operations.
-In this section we will learn more about visualizing network traffic flows the the Network Observability Operator, and how to shape and secure our network by implementing Network Policies.
+With the security audit underway, our virtual machine (VM) based application architecture is becoming more distributed, spanning multiple namespaces, projects, and even different cloud environments.
+Our VMs and new containerized services need to communicate seamlessly, and we need clear visibility and precise control over network traffic, especially as managing both virtual machines and containers increases complexity in ensuring efficient and secure operations.
+In this section we will introduce how to leverage the Network Observability operator to visualize our network traffic, how to shape and secure our network by implementing Network Policies, and how to automatically segregate our projects and their virtual workloads using UDN.

 Configure Network Policies to Manage Cluster Egress